-Combine chicken stock with water and bring to a boil.
-In a small bowl, ladle 2 tablespoons of boiling water over the saffron to bloom.
+To make the saffron risotto, start by combining chicken stock with water and bringing to a boil.
+In a small bowl, ladle 2 tablespoons of boiling water over the saffron.

-When there is about 1 cup of liquid left to add, start checking for doneness; the rice should be "al dente" – like pasta, this can take 20-30 minutes.
-Once the rice has reached proper texture, discontinue adding liquid; turn off heat, then stir in Parmesan and butter.
+When there is about 1 cup of liquid left to add, start checking for doneness; the rice should be "al dente," which can take 20-30 minutes.
+Once the rice has reached proper texture, cease adding liquid.
+Turn off heat, then stir in parmesan and butter.

-Mix the risotto, egg and ¼ cup breadcrumbs in a large bowl.
-Form into golfball-sized rounds and press 1 cube Mozzarella into the middle of the ball.
+To make the arancini risotto cakes, mix the cooled risotto, egg and ¼ cup breadcrumbs in a large bowl.
+Form into golf ball-sized rounds and press 1 cube mozzarella into the middle of each ball.
 Roll each ball in breadcrumbs and fry in hot oil until golden brown.

 Techniques used in this recipe: